encse/secchallenge2022/crypto/vpscoin/solution/README.md

 # VPScoin

 VPScoin was a warmed up edition of a challenge from 2020.
-According to the organizes the original had a few bugs in it which let some people to solve it the unintended way.
+According to the organizes, the original had a few bugs in it, which let some people solve it the unintended way.

 This challenge was about MD5 collision generation.
 There are three different ways of doing this that I know about: